 - In Marvin's Marvellous Adventure for the Amiga, the ground is strewn with Speech Bubbles saying "HELP."
 Hints from the Professor pop up when you walk over these.

 - Purple's stage 1-1 features billboards that visually show how to move around.

 - Putty has the Gym, a simple beginning level with signs showing where the Stretch, Bounce, Jab, Absorb and Inflate moves can best be used.

-- Yoshi's Island: Literal signposts appear whenever a new gameplay mechanic is introduced that you can read for hints on what to do and how to do it, some even with illustrations.
+- In Yoshi's Island, literal signposts appear whenever a new gameplay mechanic is introduced that you can read for hints on what to do and how to do it.
+Some even have illustrations.

 - You Have to Burn the Rope has the game's only instructions written on the wall in the background.

 - In World of Goo, the signposts scattered around the stages will tell you how the new type of goo works if you encounter one, as well as give hints on how to clear the stage.
 It's also where most of the story is contained.

 - Need for Speed Underground 2 has a series of info coronas laid around the Airport and City Center (the only two sections of town accessible at the start of the game).
 Driving through these gives you some information on the game and a small amount of cash.

 - The tutorial in Dark Souls is given through messages on the ground.

 - In Holy Umbrella, signposts in the Side View levels say which way the player should go, which techniques to use here or how the player needs to use them.